8 Must-See Attractions on Gozo – Malta

 a large church in a barren, but green, landscape

-The Basilica Ta'Pinu, or rather Santwarju Bażilika tal-Madonna ta' Pinu is located overlooking the sea just outside the village of Għarb.
-The stories about this place have been many over the years.
-In the 16th century, the old chapel was in poor condition and was about to be demolished, but the builder who struck the first blow broke his arm.
-So the demolition was canceled and the chapel was allowed to remain.
-In the 19th century, a woman in the village heard the Virgin Mary speaking to her in the small chapel and the place thus became a place of pilgrimage.
-But the chapel was small and the visitors many, so it was decided to build a larger church.
+In the 16th century, the old chapel was in a terrible state and was to be demolished, but the builder who struck the first blow broke his arm.
+So the demolition was stopped and the chapel was left standing.
+In the 19th century, a woman in the village heard the Virgin Mary speaking to her in the small chapel, and the place became a place of pilgrimage.
+But the chapel was small and the visitors were many, so it was decided to build a larger church.
 All said and done, in 1932 the new basilica was ready.
 The basilica that you can now visit.
 Or view from a distance like we did.

 Map